-During towage operations, the tug crew should be vigilant for any adverse changes in circumstances related to the towline, the tug, or its crew.
+During towage operations, the tug crew should be alert to any adverse change in circumstances relating to the towline, the tug, or its crew.
 Any such changes should be reported to the tug master immediately.
 Such reporting is vital on tugs where the tug master has a restricted view of the crew or towline.